rolandvarga/go-topdown/README.md

 ## go-topdown
-### Home for a topdown 2D game engine written entirely in GO.
+### Home for a topdown 2D game written entirely in GO.